adamko-dev/dokkatoo/README.md

 * Compatible with Gradle Build Cache
 * Compatible with Gradle Configuration Cache
 * Safe cross-project sharing and aggregation
+* Parallel execution

+## Status

+Experimental early release, lots of things are broken and undocumented.

 ## Usage